i-godz/Data-Warehouse-Notes/Data Modeling/Data Modeling.md

 ## Types of Data Modeling

 ### Conceptual

 ![[conceptual-data-modeling.png]]

 - Defines ==what== the system contains.
-- Focus on business concepts and rules.
+- Represents a high-level and abstract understanding of business concepts.
-- Represent entities and their relationships.
+- Focus on entities and their relationships without getting into technical details.

 ### Logical

 ![[logical-data-modeling.png]]

 - Defines ==how== the system should be implemented regardless the DMBS.
-- Less abstract.
+- Less abstract, translate the conceptual model into more detailed structure.
-- Focus on the technical mapping of rules and data structures.
+- Focus on the technical mapping of constraints rules and data structures.
 - Involves normalization for data integrity.

 ### Physical

 ![[physical-data-modeling.png]]

 - Defines ==how== the system should be implemented using specific DMBS.
 - Least abstract.
-- Represent tables, columns, indexes and other database specific structure.
+- Represent tables, columns, indexes, data types, indexes and other database specific structure.